muratk5n/thirdwave/en/README.md

 A city cannot have people living on sidewalks..
 If they have rights, as a city inhabitant, so do we.
 And the larger injustices need to be addressed I agree.
-Homes are too expensive thanks to ultra low rates.
+Homes are too expensive bcz ultra low rates.

 ---